amrelsawalhi/leagueoflegends/README.md

 - Building a dimensional schema to support analytics.
 - Automating workflows via GitHub Actions.
 - Power BI dashboard design for insight delivery.
+- Full pipeline and infrastructure are entirely cloud-based — no local setup required.

 ---